[Community Corner💌] Acting As Storytelling: Lessons from a Senior PMA Student 🎭

 Acting attracts me for many reasons.

-For one, the pure connections formed between each actor on stage is magical.
+For one, the pure connection formed between each actor on stage is magical.
 Being “present in the moment” comes first and foremost.
 In rehearsal, there are no distractions from the outside world — no phones, no computers.
 Everyone leaves all their worries of the day outside and enters the space completely open and ready to play.
 Freed of such burdens, these moments have the potential to feel more real than certain experiences in our day-to-day lives.

 I see theatre as a quick escape from my busy everyday life, a place where I can forget about myself and focus on moments of human connection with my fellow cast members.
 After years of training as an actress, I now also remind myself to be in the present moment, whether I am onstage or off.